MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-virtual-machines-access-from-server-explorer.md

 ::: moniker range=">=vs-2022"
 > [!Important]
 > The Azure node of Server Explorer has been retired in Visual Studio 2022.
 Instead, you can use the following > alternatives:
-> - Use[Microsoft Azure Storage Explorer](/azure/vs-azure-tools-storage-manage-with-storage-explorer) is a free, standalone app from Microsoft.
+> - Use [Microsoft Azure Storage Explorer](/azure/vs-azure-tools-storage-manage-with-storage-explorer) is a free, standalone app from Microsoft.
 You can use it to work visually with Azure Storage data on Windows, macOS, and Linux.
 > - The [Kudu console](https://github.com/projectkudu/kudu/wiki/Kudu-console) gives you direct, elevated command-line access to the App Service server and its file system.
 This is both a valuable debugging tool and allows for CLI operations such as installing packages.
 >
 > If needed, you can continue to use the Azure node of Server Explorer in previous versions of Visual Studio.